rrgmc/debefix/README.md

   block.
 - `!dbfexpr "generated<:type>"`: indicates that this is a generated field that must be supplied at resolve time, and can later be used by other references once resolved.
 If type is specified, the value is parsed/cast to this type after db retrieval.
+  The default types are 'int', 'float', 'str' and 'timestamp', using the YAML formats.

 ## Special fields